techworldwithsiva/shell-scripting-01/variables.md

 ### Variables

-We can use multiple types to pass the values for variables in shell script. in shell scripting variable declaration is like below.
+There multiple types to pass the values for variables in shell script. in shell scripting variable declaration is like below.

 ```
 VAR_NAME=SOME_VALUE